wingo/walloc/README.md

 ^ +0          ^ +256    ^ +512                      ^ +64 kB
 ```

-So each page is 65536 bytes, and each chunk is 256 bytes, meaning there
+As each page is 65536 bytes, and each chunk is 256 bytes, there are
-are 256 chunks in a page.
-So the first chunk in a page that begins an
+therefore 256 chunks in a page.
+The first chunk in a page that begins
-allocated object, large or small, contains a header chunk.
+an allocated object, large or small, contains a header chunk.
 The page
-header has a byte for each chunk in the page.
-The byte is 255 if the
+header has a byte for each of the 256 chunks in the page.
+The byte is
-corresponding chunk starts a large object; otherwise the byte indicates
+255 if the corresponding chunk starts a large object; otherwise the byte
-the size class for packed small-object allocations (see below).
+indicates the size class for packed small-object allocations (see
+below).

 ```
 +-------------+---------+---------+----------+-----------+